 Domain joined computers should sync their time from a domain controller, if this is not happening the below should help.

-2) Checking and correcting to time source
+Checking and correcting to a time source

-Open an admin command prompt and run W32tm /query /source if anything other that a domain controller name is returned such as “Local CMOS Clock” continue with this section.to change the source to the domain.
+Open an admin command prompt and run W32tm /query /source if anything other than a domain controller name is returned such as “Local CMOS Clock” continue with this section.to change the source to the domain.

 Run the domain w32tm /config /syncfromflags:domhier /update